Biden will head to Israel and Jordan as concerns mount that Israel-Hamas conflict will spread

 “The humanitarian situation was high on the list of the discussion with President el-Sissi,” Kirby said.

+Israel is also preparing for the potential of a new front opening on its northern border with Lebanon, where it has exchanged fire repeatedly with the Iranian-backed Hezbollah group.
+The military ordered residents of 28 Israeli communities near the border to evacuate.

+Air raid sirens interrupted Blinken’s meetings with Israeli officials on three different occasions Monday, including twice as he huddled with Netanyahu and his war cabinet.

-Earlier Monday, Biden and Vice President Kamala Harris were briefed in the Oval Office by their national security team on the situation on the ground in Israel and Gaza.
+In Washington, Biden was briefed in the Oval Office by their national security team on the situation on the ground in Israel and Gaza.
 White House chief of staff Jeff Zients joined the briefing led by national security adviser Jake Sullivan, Director of National Intelligence Avril Haines and Central Intelligence Agency Director Bill Burns, according to the White House.

 Blinken was in Israel on Monday for his second visit in less than a week for talks with Israeli leaders.
 He has been crisscrossing the Middle East with stops in Jordan, Bahrain, Qatar, Egypt, Saudi Arabia and the United Arab Emirates.